-4.7 The path is not used for the purposes of accessing any land, and the route will follow land already designated for public use.
+4.7 The path is not used for the purposes of accessing any land, and the agreement of all affected landowners has been provided.
 As a result, there would not appear to be any issues arising regarding land served by the path or compensation arising from its diversion.